PostgreSQL vs MySQL. How to Choose Database for Your Project?

 What can we say for sure, is that PostgreSQL is, indeed, slower than fast and furious MySQL.
 The same implies regarding popularity for both systems accordingly.
 And when you are facing the need to compare MySQL vs PostgreSQL, only your platform requirements (iOS or Android), the data for future processing, and the inner infrastructure of the would-be product, along with its desirable cost, can define what RDBMS do you need.

-TecSynt is a mobile app development company that is reinventing collaborative development.
+TecSynt is a mobile and blockchain development company that is reinventing collaborative development.
 Working with passion and clarity, we partner with companies, providing support for decision making and developing systems.